slaclab/rogue/docs/src/interfaces/memory/master.rst

-In most cases the user will take advantage of the pyrogue.RemoteVariable, pyrogue.Device, pyrogue.RemoteCommand and pyrogue.MemoryBlock classes to interact with memory busses.
-In rare cases it may be neccessary to write custom memory Master modules in Python or C++.
+In most cases the user will take advantage of the pyrogue.RemoteVariable, pyrogue.Device, pyrogue.RemoteCommand and pyrogue.MemoryBlock classes to interact with memory buses.
+In rare cases it may be necessary to write custom memory Master modules in Python or C++.

-Python and C++ subclasses of the Master class can be used interchagably, allowing c++ Slave subclasses to service memory transactions from python masters and python Slave subclasses to receive service memory transactions initated by c++ masters.
+Python and C++ subclasses of the Master class can be used interchangeably, allowing c++ Slave subclasses to service memory transactions from python masters and python Slave subclasses to receive service memory transactions initiated by c++ masters.

 See :ref:`interfaces_memory_master` for more detail on the Master class.